 Do I need a special mower to mulch?

-Most modern walk-behind and riding mowers support mulching with a mulch plug (blocks the side discharge) and a mulching blade (included or sold separately for $15–$30).
-Dedicated mulching mowers have fully enclosed decks and optimized airflow — they produce finer clippings than a standard mower in mulch mode, but a standard 3-in-1 mower does the job well for most homeowners.
+Most modern walk-behind and riding mowers support mulching with a mulch plug and a mulching blade.
+Dedicated mulching mowers have fully enclosed decks and optimized airflow β they usually produce finer clippings than a standard mower in mulch mode, but a standard 3-in-1 mower works well for most homeowners.

 Conclusion